sentinel-1/net_migration_map_Georgia/README.md

-# Choropleth Map of Net Migration of Georgia by Citizenship
+# Net Migration Map of Georgia by Citizenship

+Generating choropleth map of the net migration of Georgia by citizenship.

 Screen Shot of the resulting map: